Azure/tech-connect-migration-lab/PostgreSQL/docs/postgres-migration-lab-instructions.md

     >[!knowledge] All the networking was set up first so that we could easily assign it to the new server upon creation.
 This connectivity method will allow anything on the Vnet1 private network to connect.
 With the point-to-site VPN connection established, the source server is connected to Vnet1.

 You've successfully completed this task and exercise!
-Select **Next** to continue.

 ===